IHesamI/chapar/README.md

-This is chat application using websocket
+This is a chat application using websocket